 Another important resource to help inform your voting decisions would be on the General Assembly web site, where you can research your legislators’ voting history on important issues that impact your business.
 That information can be found HERE.

 And finally, we will be hosting a Candidate Meet and Greet on October 4, 2018 from 6:00-8:00 PM at The Atlantic Resort.
 All candidates for offices in the Newport and Bristol Counties have been invited, including those running for U.S. Senate, statewide offices, General Assembly, Town and City Councils and School Committee.
 This is a great way to meet your candidates and have casual conversations about the issues you care about.
 We hope you will join us.
-If you are interested, please go HERE to register.
+If you are interested, please go HERE

 Again, we understand how important our government advocacy efforts are to our members and we are committed to enhancing our voice and influence on this front.
 If you would like to become more involved with these efforts, please join the Government Affairs Committee or reach out to us directly to learn more about our initiatives.